 We are heading into a winter where the only certainty is the cold.
 Staying warm and comfortable at home is important, but it’s vital to do it in the most efficient way possible.
 Money is tight for some, while others may be looking at ways to decrease their spending or improve their carbon footprint generally.
 Heating the home is known to be a drain on finances during the winter months, but did you know there are some simple things you can do to heat your home more efficiently?

 There are, of course, plenty of energy-saving myths lurking on the internet.
 But this doesn’t mean that many of the tips available are not true.
-Let us help you sort the fact from the fiction by giving you some genuine hacks you can easily implement in your home.
-Your central heating doesn’t have to be a money pit – stay warm the smart way and watch your energy bills decrease in comparison to previous years.
+So let us help you sort the fact from the fiction by giving you some genuine hacks you can easily implement in your home.
+Your central heating doesn’t have to be a money pit – stay warm the smart way and watch your energy bills decrease compared to previous years.

 Invest in some simple energy efficiency accessories

-Sometimes, to benefit from savings in the long-term, you need to invest a little at the beginning.
+Sometimes, to benefit from savings in the long term, you need to invest a little initially.
 There are some excellent accessories for the home that can make a big difference in keeping those heating costs to a minimum.
 Take a look at the following suggestions:

-Also known as radiator reflectors, these are metallic panels that you attach to the wall behind your radiators on external walls.
+Also known as radiator reflectors, you attach metallic panels to the wall behind your radiators on external walls.
 The idea is that they reflect the heat emitted from the back of your radiators, ensuring that heat doesn’t simply diffuse straight out through the wall.

-Radiator panels only cost a few pounds and they’re very easy to install.
-They are particularly effective on walls that have little or no insulation so if your home has this problem, a small investment in some radiator reflectors could make a big difference.
+Radiator panels only cost a few pounds, and they’re straightforward to install.
+They are particularly effective on walls with little or no insulation, so if your home has this problem, a small investment in some radiator reflectors could make a big difference.